gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 #### Keep an Open Mind

 When reading, try to identify ideas that are interesting regardless of what argument they support.
-Be open for ideas that have worked as well as ideas that haven't worked and why.
+Be open to ideas that have worked as well as ideas that haven't worked and why.

-Don't add your own thoughts and opinions with the information in the permanent note.
+Don't add your thoughts and opinions with the information in the permanent note.

 After adding the permanent notes to your Zettelkasten, take a step back and